We are talking about one of the most controversial ingredients on the planet.

 Any potential benefits?

-While most research shows that going overboard with MSG can have negative effects on your health, there may be some potential benefits that need to be considered as well.
+While most research shows that going overboard with MSG can have adverse effects on your health, there may be some potential benefits that need to be considered.

-Monosodium glutamate can often be used to enhance and enhance the flavor of savory dishes and can often lessen the need to pile salt on your favorite foods.
+Monosodium glutamate can often enhance the flavor of savory dishes and can often lessen the need to pile salt on your favorite foods.

 Overdoing foods high in sodium can have detrimental effects on your health, with some research linking excessive sodium intake to conditions like the following: